Matti Corren

 Vatsal Parikh’s research focuses on applying machine learning techniques to tumor expression profiles, pairing them with data from scalable experimental assays, and inspiring the design of targeted therapies.
 He also designs interactive web resources to communicate his science to a broad audience.

-Yi-Ting Tsai, BSc
+Yi-Ting Tsai, MSc

 Yi-Ting Tsai is a master’s student in the Health Data Science program at the Harvard T.H.
 Chan School of Public Health.
 Her research focuses on developing new computational strategies for maximizing the value of sequencing in patient care by pairing clinical with genome data.